Population history of the Indigenous peoples of the Americas: Biological warfare

 When Old World diseases were first carried to the Americas at the end of the fifteenth century, they spread throughout the southern and northern hemispheres, leaving the Indigenous populations in near ruins.
-No evidence has been discovered that the earliest Spanish colonists and missionaries deliberately attempted to infect the American natives, and some efforts were made to limit the devastating effects of disease before it killed off what remained of their labor force (compelled to work under the encomienda system).
+No evidence has been discovered that the earliest Spanish colonists and missionaries deliberately attempted to infect the American Natives, and some efforts were made to limit the devastating effects of disease before it killed off what remained of their labor force (compelled to work under the encomienda system).
 The cattle introduced by the Spanish contaminated various water reserves which Native Americans dug in the fields to accumulate rainwater.
 In response, the Franciscans and Dominicans created public fountains and aqueducts to guarantee access to drinking water.
 But when the Franciscans lost their privileges in 1572, many of these fountains were no longer guarded and so deliberate well poisoning may have happened.
 Although no proof of such poisoning has been found, some historians believe the decrease of the population correlates with the end of religious orders' control of the water.

-In the centuries that followed, accusations and discussions of biological warfare were common.
+In following centuries, accusations and discussions of biological warfare were common.
 Well-documented accounts of incidents involving both threats and acts of deliberate infection are very rare, but may have occurred more frequently than scholars have previously acknowledged.
 Many of the instances likely went unreported, and it is possible that documents relating to such acts were deliberately destroyed, or sanitized.
 By the middle of the 18th century, colonists had the knowledge and technology to attempt biological warfare with the smallpox virus.
 They well understood the concept of quarantine, and that contact with the sick could infect the healthy with smallpox, and those who survived the illness would not be infected again.
 Whether the threats were carried out, or how effective individual attempts were, is uncertain.